OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 app-layer keywords.
 If enabled, AND ONLY ONE LIVE TRANSACTION EXISTS, that transaction's data will be added to the alert metadata.
 Note that this may not be the expected data, from an analyst's perspective.

+The ``grouping`` option allows user to define the most seen ports on their network using ``tcp-priority-ports`` and ``udp-priority-ports`` settings to benefit from the internal signature groups created by Suricata.
+The engine shall then try to club the rules that use the ports defined in groups of their own and put them on top of the list of rules to be matched against traffic on "priority".

 *Example 4	Detection-engine grouping tree*